Urban Transit Workers Face Ongoing Violence, Research Aims to Manage Stress

 MTA worker cleaning a subway car.

-New York City transit workers are often put in stressful and unpredictable environments as they help maintain one of the largest metropolitan transit systems in the world.
-The daily stressors of the job have recently come to light due to ongoing violent attacks against transit workers.
-Researchers, including New York University’s Dr. Alexis Merdjanoff, are studying ways to improve mental health for transit workers amidst the growing concern.
+New York City transit workers are often put in stressful and unpredictable environments as they maintain one of the largest metropolitan transit systems in the world.
+The daily stressors of the job have recently come to light as academics highlighted the ongoing violent attacks against bus drivers, subway operators, and station agents.
+New York University researchers Drs.
+Robyn Gershon and Alexis Merdjanoff are studying the recent uptick in crime against transit workers, aiming to develop ways to improve mental health for transit workers amidst the growing concern.

 Continue reading “Urban Transit Workers Face Ongoing Violence, Research Aims to Manage Stress”